-Related to this increased focus on the value of pre-kindergarten education, according to the U.S. Bureau of Labor Statistics' 2012-13 Occupational Outlook Handbook, job outlook for preschool teachers is expected to grow 25 percent through 2020.
-That translates into 113,600 new jobs in the field, adding to the 456,800 currently held.
+Related to this increased focus on the value of pre-kindergarten education, according to the U.S. Bureau of Labor Statistics' 2014-15 Occupational Outlook Handbook, job outlook for preschool teachers is expected to grow 17 percent through 2022.
 There are now great job opportunities for those looking for a career in early childhood education.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 How Much Will I Earn?

 According to the U.S. Bureau of Labor Statistics' 2014-15 Occupational Outlook Handbook, the median national annual salary for preschool teachers is $27,130, with preschool and childcare center directors earning a median annual salary of $43,950.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.

 The Path to Higher Wages

 The normal career path in early childhood education will generally follow an upward path of promotions.
 If you enter the industry on the ground level, you might start as an assistant teacher and improve your salary after you become a teacher, and then a lead teacher.
 Eventually, with more education and experience, you can advance to the role of director of a school or center.
 With greater responsibilities come greater financial rewards.